Therapy

 They can also help with licensing, which is particularly beneficial.
 Licensing can be a cumbersome and expensive process for travel therapists.
 When therapists work with CompHealth, the agency takes care of processing and paying for licensing upfront.
 Other agencies may require therapists to request reimbursements.

-“CompHealth is different from some of the other travel companies, and it comes back to integrity,” says occupational therapist Jackie Clark.
 “They do what they say they’re going to do.
 If they’re going to check up on something, they check up on it.
-The compensation, insurance, medical benefits — all those things are also outstanding,” Jackie said.
+The compensation, insurance, medical benefits—all those things are also outstanding,” occupational therapist Jackie Clark says.

 What does the agency pay for?